Iron supplement: Medical uses

 Iron supplements are used to treat or prevent iron deficiency and iron-deficiency anemia; parenteral irons can also be used to treat functional iron deficiency, where requirements for iron are greater than the body's ability to supply iron such as in inflammatory states.
 The main criterion is that other causes of anemia have also been investigated, such as vitamin B_{12} or folate deficiency, drug induced or due to other poisons such as lead, as often the anemia has more than one underlying cause.

-Iron deficiency anemia is classically a microcytic, hypochromic anemia.
+Iron deficiency anemia (IDA) is classically a microcytic, hypochromic anemia.
 Generally, in the UK oral preparations are trialled before using parenteral delivery, unless there is a requirement for a rapid response, previous intolerance to oral iron, or likely failure to respond.
 While intravenous iron may decrease the need for blood transfusions, it increases the risk of infections when compared to oral iron.
 Daily oral supplementation of iron during pregnancy reduces the risk of maternal anemia, and the effects on infant and other maternal outcomes are not clear.
 Another review found tentative evidence that intermittent iron supplements by mouth for mothers and babies are similar to daily supplementation with fewer side effects.
+Similarly, a review involving additional patient populations concluded that non-daily oral iron regimens may achieve clinical outcomes comparable to daily supplementation in IDA, while improving compliance and lowering treatment costs.
 Supplements by mouth should be taken on an empty stomach, optionally with a small amount of food to reduce discomfort.